 Trekking at levels higher than 4000 metres above sea level is a very different experience to lower altitude treks.
 Little did we know just how different it would turn out to be….

-(although you can find out in my next post about our day-hike to Laguna 69, publishing soon!)
+(although you can find out in this post about our day-hike to Laguna 69)

 Where we stayed